Hifiamps/docs/protodac_tda1387_x8.md

 ## 2.1 PCB Layout

 The Computer Aided Design (CAD) drawing of the PCB shows the board layout and location of the component parts.
-The design allows for several variations including axial or radial output I/V capacitors and RCA jacks or direct wiring to L/R channels.
+The design allows for several variations including axial or radial output coupling capacitors and RCA jacks or direct wiring to L/R channels.

 ![](images/protodac_pcb_rev2_500.jpg)